• Skip to main content

 Next, we add canned tomatoes, tomato paste, beef/chicken broth (or wine), let simmer for about 20 minutes, and that’s it!
 Sprinkle with cinnamon, ladel over couscous, and top with feta cheese.

-We serve our stew over pearl couscous but it is great on it’s own as well.
+We serve our stew over couscous (pearl or regular) but it is great on it’s own as well.
 You can even thin it out a bit with some additional broth for more of a soup consistency.
 Oh, and did I mention healthy and low calorie?
 Clocks in at around 260 calories for 1 1/4 cups. (not including couscous).
 I’ve been known to make a pot of this just for lunches!

-moroccan chicken stew in a white bowl
+side view of morrocan chicken stew in a white bowl with feta cheese

 • What kind of chicken do you use?